 Dark Chocolate Pretzel Bark

-+3 bars dark chocolate (the best you can afford)
++3 bars dark chocolate (the best you can afford) +1.5 cups pretzels, broken in pieces

 Melt chocolate over a double broiler.
 Stir in half of the pretzels.
 Spread melted chocolate-pretzel mixture on a baking sheet lined with waxed paper.
 Sprinkle remaining pretzel pieces on top.
 Refrigerate for 1 hour, or until chocolate has hardened.
 Break chocolate into pieces and--this is the most important part--display in darling vintage pink candy dish.